-The underwriters named below (the "Underwriters"), for whom Paulson Investment Company, Inc. is acting as representative, have severally agreed subject to the terms and conditions of the Underwriting Agreement between the Company and the several Underwriters (the "Underwriting Agreement"), to purchase from the Company, and the Company has agreed to sell to the Underwriters, the number of Units set forth in the table below at the price set forth on the cover page of this Prospectus.
+The underwriters named below (the "Underwriters"), for whom Paulson Investment Company, Inc. and Millennium Financial Group, Inc. are acting as representatives, have severally agreed subject to the terms and conditions of the Underwriting Agreement between the Company and the several Underwriters (the "Underwriting Agreement"), to purchase from the Company, and the Company has agreed to sell to the Underwriters, the number of Units set forth in the table below at the price set forth on the cover page of this Prospectus.

-UNDERWRITER NUMBER OF UNITS
+UNDERWRITER NUMBER OF

 Paulson Investment Company, Inc

-Total 1,500,000
+Total 1,500